Ishwor-git/mol-weight-calc/README.md

 Language Used: python
 IDE: pycharm
-Feedback and suggestions are highly recommended at raishwor2@gmail.com
+Feedback and suggestions are highly recommended.
+Please email me at raishwor2@gmail.com for any feedback.